azurecitadel/azurecitadel.github.io/automation/terraform/TerraformMarketplaceVM.md

 When you first connect using ssh to your Terraform VM then you'll be in your admin IDs home directory.
 You can check the `/etc/passwd` and `/etc/group` files to show your default group.

 You could use it like this if you were the only one working on the deployment.
 But if you were working as a team of Terraform admins for a deployment then you'd probably want to add a group of admins and a shared area for the Terraform files.
 (And optionally change the default group for your ID.)
-The code block below shows how thios can be done:
+The code block below shows how this can be done:

 ```bash
 $ sudo addgroup terraform